-The ITM replicates the size, weight, center of gravity, and handling of the actual TOW missile.
+The ITAS Training Missile (ITM) replicates the size, weight, center of gravity, and handling of the actual TOW missile.
 Audible and visible indications of a weapons launch is simulated using an ATWESS pyrotechnics device.

 The Instrumentation Player Unit (IPU) contains a central processor for MILES weapon engagements, and is also a target in Geometric Pairing engagements.
 RTCA is indicated visually by the Vehicle Kill Indicator (VKI) and audibly with a built-in alarm.